Skip to main content

 3. Understand the options

 Growth doesn’t always have to come in the form of a promotion or lateral shift.
 Other types of career growth can be equally, if not more, rewarding and open up a wide variety of opportunities for your employees.
-So, before you move on to the goal-setting process, take the time to learn all of the available learning and development opportunities your business offers.
+So, before you move on to the employee goal-setting process, take the time to explore what learning and development opportunities your business offers.

 At Culture Amp, we use the 3 E’s model – Education, Exposure, and Experience – to assist with development planning.
 Here’s a quick breakdown of the framework: